 Facebook, Instagram and WhatsApp (all of them owned by Facebook) providing completely different types of business opportunities to the masses.
 Opportunities that do not require degrees from the archives of the old capitalist education system.

 Not to mention Uber, currently operating in about 70 economies.
-Uber has enabled the common man to become a productive member of the society without having a degree.
+Uber has enabled the common man to become a productive member of society without having a degree.

 AT&T has recently announced that it will move non-network workloads to Microsoft Azure by 2024.
 US Department of Defense also chose to go with Microsoft.
-In addition to these, Businesses across the globe are either adopting services provided by these companies, or hosting their business critical applications with these cloud providers (AWS, GCP or Ali Baba) to reduce their non-essential costs.
-Certifications provided by these cloud providers by-pass the degree requirements, again for the masses to make a living without having degrees.
+In addition to these, Businesses across the globe are either adopting services provided by these companies or hosting their business-critical applications with these cloud providers (AWS, GCP or Ali Baba) to reduce their non-essential costs.
+Certifications provided by these cloud providers bypass the degree requirements, again for the masses to make a living without having degrees.

 Then we have Google and Apple with their phones, operating systems and app stores, creating altogether a new opportunity that does not require masses to hold a degree.